Nek5000/NekDoc/source/geometry.rst

 local fortran compiler (preferably not g77).
-By running this code, you can extend two dimensional domains to three dimensional ones with a user-specified number of levels in the :math:`z-direction`.
+By running this code, you can extend two dimensional domains to three dimensional ones with a user-specified number of levels in the :math:`z`-direction.
 Such a mesh can then be modified using the mesh modification approach.
 Assuming you have a valid two-dimensional mesh, ``n2to3`` is straightforward to run.
 Below is a typical session, upon typing ``n2to3`` the user is prompted at the command line